 The importance of a wholesome, well-balanced diet cannot be stressed enough for building strong, enduring muscles.

-b.
-Calcium: The calcium derived from food sources is more readily and effectively absorbed by the body as opposed to its supplement derivative.
+The calcium derived from food sources is more readily and effectively absorbed by the body as opposed to its supplement derivative.

 People with celiac disease or type 2 diabetes are more likely to consume a magnesium-deficient diet and often require special assistance by a registered dietitian nutritionist (RDN) to overcome this shortage without aggravating their condition.